 a.
-Eastern Modesto sub-area: North of the Tuolumne River and South of the Stanislaus River, from the eastern county line, west to .
+Eastern Modesto Groundwater Basin sub-area: North of the Tuolumne River and South of the Stanislaus River, from the eastern county line, west to the geological subsurface division created by the Corcoran Clay .
 Also North of the Stanislaus River encompassing all of the north eastern portions of Stanislaus County.

 b.
-Western Modesto sub-area: From the western boundary of the Eastern Modesto sub-area, west to the San Joaquin River.
+Western Modesto Groundwater Basin sub-area: From the western boundary of the Eastern Modesto sub-area, west to the San Joaquin River.

 c.
-Eastern Turlock sub-area: South of the Tuolumne River and North of the Merced River, from the eastern county line, west to _________________________.
+Eastern Turlock Groundwater Basin sub-area: South of the Tuolumne River and North of the Merced River, from the eastern county line, west to the geological subsurface division created by the Corcoran Clay_________________________.

 d.
-Western Turlock sub-area: From the western boundary of the Eastern Turlock sub-area, west to the San Joaquin River.
+Western Turlock Groundwater Basin sub-area: From the western boundary of the Eastern Turlock sub-area, west to the San Joaquin River.

 e.
-Westside sub-area: All that portion of the county from the San Joaquin River, west to the Santa Clara County line, but excluding that portion of the sub-area, which does not overly useable groundwater.
+Westside Groundwater sub-area: All that portion of the county from the San Joaquin River, west to the Santa Clara County line, but excluding that portion of the sub-area, which does not overly useable groundwater.

-f.